Preselection Bandits: Proof of Theorem

 {w_{i,A}} {w_{i}} {w_{j,A}} {w_{j}} {w_{J,A}} {\hat O_{i,j}}

 {w_{i,J}} {w_{J,i}} {w_{i,j}} {\overline{w}_{i,j}} {\overline{w}_{i,J}} {c_{i,j}} {c_{i,J}}

 {w_{j,i}}

-Throughout $(S_t)_{t=1,\ldots,\timehorizon}$ denotes the suggested subsets (the preselections) of the TRCB algorithm at each time instance respectively and $(i_t)_{t=1,\ldots,\timehorizon}$ the corresponding decisions of the selector, i.e., $i_t \in S_t.$ Next, we clarify the notation as well as recall the main terms emerging in the TRCB algorithm.
+Throughout $(S_t)_{t=1,\ldots,\timehorizon}$ denotes the suggested subsets (the preselections) of the TRCB algorithm at each time instance respectively and $(i_t)_{t=1,\ldots,\timehorizon}$ the corresponding decisions of the selector, i.e., $i_t \in S_t.$ Furthermore, let $\gamma \in (0,\infty)$ be some arbitrary degree of preciseness.
+Next, we clarify the notation as well as recall the main terms emerging in the TRCB algorithm.
 We define

 to denote the number of times $i$ has been picked by the selector till time instance $t,$ when $i$ and $j$ were both part of the preselection, while $\wijbar(t) := \wij(t) + \wji(t)$ is the number of times either $i$ or $j$ was picked till time instance $t,$ when both were part of the preselection.
 The relative scores in (\ref{defi_relative_score}) are estimated in time instance $t$ by